 Pool to which Snapshot meta data needs to be backed up.
-NOTE: this feature is enabled with EMC PowerSnap modules only.

 force incremental (read/write, static, hidden, choice)

 Setting this attribute to 'Yes' will force an incremental level of a savegroup, when the interval attribute is less than 24 hours and the group is started after 12:00am+interval.
 Please note that 12:00am is midnight.
 The default value is 'Yes.'
 A value of 'No' means that all backups are done at pre-determined level (as specified in the group resource's level attribute).
 This attribute applies only to automatically started groups.